Turkey tenderloin stuffed with kale and goat cheese is an elegant dish and actually simple to prepare. You’re going to love this meal.

 Instructions

 - Rinse turkey tenderloins and pat dry.
 Cut each tenderloin lengthwise, but not all the way through.
 Combine kale, cheese, and black pepper in a bowl.
 Divide mixture in half and spoon into each tenderloin and tie with butcher’s string.
-Place in a baking dish.
+Place in a baking dish.2 turkey tenderloins (They're usually sold in packages of two.), 6 ounces goat cheese, 4 cups kale, 1/2 teaspoon pepper

 - Combine oil, paprika, salt in a small bowl and brush evenly over tenderloins.
-Cover and refrigerate for about 4 hours to marinate.
+Cover and refrigerate for about 4 hours (optional) to marinate.2 tablespoons extra-virgin olive oil, 2 teaspoons paprika, 1/2 teaspoon salt

 - When you are ready to cook, preheat oven to 375℉.
 Roast for 30 - 40 minutes.
 Let the turkey rest for 10 minutes.
 Then snip your butcher's string and slice each tenderloin crosswise.
 Serve drizzled with au jus drippings.